Bandwidth Allocation in Datacenter Networks

 The figure below presents two illustrative examples of weighted performance-centric allocation.
 A is a MapReduce task with the shuffle communication pattern, the data produced by each map task, A1 and A2, is partitioned into two equal sets, each with a size of 125 MB, to be sent to both A3 and A4.
 In contrast, B uses the broadcast communication pattern, where each task in the first stage, B1 and B2, broadcasts all of its produced data, with a size of 250 MB, to both tasks in the second stage, B3 and B4.
 A1, A2 are collocated with B1, B2 on the same physical machine P1, sharing the egress link bandwidth of 500 MB/s.
 Similarly, A3, A4 and B3, B4 share the ingress link bandwidth (500 MB/s) of P2.
 According to their importance, A and B are assigned weights of wA and wB, respectively.
 For case (1), each flow of A is allocated 125/3 MB/s, and each flow of B is allocated 250/3 MB/s, so that A and B with the same weight can achieve the same transfer time.
 For case (2), all flows are allocated 62.5 MB/s, so that the transfer time of A is half that of B, which indicates that the performance of A is twice the performance of B, corresponding to their weight proportionality 2:1.

-In a general scenario, we investigate the problem of maximizing application performance while maintaining strict performance-centric fairness and present the inherent tradeoff between resource utilization and fairness.
-We then formulate the link bandwidth allocation problem with the objective of maximizing social welfare across all applications, so that resource utilization can be manipulated and improved by allowing a tunable degree of relaxation on performance-centric fairness.
-Based on dual based decomposition, we present a distributed algorithm to solve this problem, which has been published in IEEE INFOCOM 2014.
+In a general scenario, we investigated the problem of maximizing application performance while maintaining strict performance-centric fairness and present the inherent tradeoff between resource utilization and fairness.
+We then formulated the link bandwidth allocation problem with the objective of maximizing social welfare across all applications, so that resource utilization can be manipulated and improved by allowing a tunable degree of relaxation on performance-centric fairness.
+Based on dual based decomposition, we designed a distributed algorithm to solve this problem.
+Authored by Li Chen, this work has been published in the Proceedings of IEEE INFOCOM 2014.